High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

-where $A^T A+R$ is a positive definite matrix, $P$ is a unitary matrix whose columns are the corresponding eigenvectors of matrix $A^T A$, and the regularization matrix $R$ of equation \eqref{New_system_matrix} satisfies the spectral radius condition. \end{theorem}
+where $A^T A+R$ is a positive definite matrix, $P$ is a unitary matrix whose columns are the corresponding eigenvectors of matrix $A^T A$, and the regularization matrix $R$ of equation \eqref{New_system_matrix} satisfies the spectral radius condition. \end{lemma}